Paramount10/dataset-generator/README.md

 # dataset-generator

-Welcome to the Dataset Generator open-source project authored by Pat Dixon (Pulmac Systems) and Alia Rezvi.
+Welcome to the Dataset Generator open-source project authored by Pat Dixon (www.DPAS-INC.com) and Alia Rezvi.

 Please read the 'Documentation.pdf' file for an introduction and instructions on how to run/modify the application.